DulangaDasanayake/react-ecommerce-market/README.md

 ## 🤝 Contributing

-Contributions are welcome!
+Contributors are welcome!
 If you'd like to contribute to this project, please follow these steps:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/new-feature`).